Positive configuration space: Introduction

 {\bf Organization.} In \S\ref{sec:matroid}, we discuss matroids, positroids, and their matroid polytopes.
 In \S\ref{sec:Gr}, we discuss the Grassmannian, configuration space, and the positroid stratification.
 In \S\ref{sec:cluster}, we review cluster parametrizations of positroid cells.
 In \S\ref{sec:def} and \S\ref{sec:strata}, we introduce our main object of interest: the nonnegative configuration space and its stratification by positive Chow cells.
 In \S\ref{sec:Plucker} and \S\ref{sec:hypersimplex}, we study positive tropical vectors and positroid subdivisions of the hypersimplex.
 In \S\ref{sec:trop}, we show that the positive Dressian and the positive tropical Grassmannian agree.
 In \S\ref{sec:fan} we show that a number of fan structures on the positive Dressian coincide.
 In \S\ref{sec:Gamma}, we introduce nearly convergent functions.
 In \S\ref{sec:ball}, we prove that $\Ch(k,n)_{\geq 0}$ is homeomorphic to a ball.
 The case $k = 2$ is studied as an example in \S\ref{sec:M0n}.
 In \S\ref{sec:bridge}, we introduce and study tropical bridge operations. \S\ref{sec:connected} contains some technical statements concerning connected positroids.
 Appendix~\ref{sec:examples} contains data for the cases $(k,n) = (3,6), (3,7), (3,8)$.

 {\bf Acknowledgements.} We thank Song He for conversations related to this work.
+We are grateful to Lauren Williams for a correction (see Remark~\ref{rem:Lauren}).
 T.L. was supported by NSF DMS-1464693, NSF DMS-1953852, and by a von Neumann Fellowship from the Institute for Advanced Study.
 N.A-H. and M.S. were supported by DOE grants DE-SC0009988 and DE-SC0010010 respectively.

 \begin{remark} Many of the results in this work were announced at Amplitudes 2019 \cite{Namp}.
 Some of the results in \S\ref{sec:Plucker}--\S\ref{sec:trop} regarding the positive tropical Grassmannian, the positive Dressian, and positroidal subdivisions of the hypersimplex are not surprising to experts and overlap with independent recent work in \cite{Ola,Ear,Ear2,LPW,SW2}.
 For instance, Proposition \ref{prop:posSpeyer} is closely related to \cite[Theorem 3.8]{LPW} and Proposition \ref{prop:posdiv}(2) is \cite[Theorem 9.12]{LPW}. \end{remark}